shish0r/VRSCustomMarkers/README.md

 Currently included:

-Spitfire - currently just set to "SPIT" and "HURR" ICAO types (used to represent warbirds, will add more types to this later)
+Spitfire - currently just set to "SPIT" and "HURI" ICAO types (used to represent warbirds, will add more types to this later)

 F35 - set to "F35" and "VF35" ICAO types